-I love that this recipe makes mini loaves.
+I also just love mini bread loaves!
 If you make 4 small loaves, each loaf will yield 4 or 5 slices, so it’s perfect for a bit of bread for two.
 If you’d like a bit more per loaf, you could also make 2 medium-sized loaves, from the same dough, or even 6 smaller loaves for individual portions to accompany a meal.

-Don’t be afraid of adding a bit more flour to the dough, than specified.
+Don’t be afraid of adding a bit more flour to the dough, then specified.
 I had to add about 1/4 cup more to get my dough to come together.
-When making bread, flour is always a bit of a guestimate, at best, as it will depend on your flour or even the weather the day you’re baking.
+When making bread, flour is always approximate, at best, as it will depend on your flour or even the weather the day you’re baking.
 Add more flour in small increments though (1 Tbsp. at a time), so you don’t go too far and end up with a dry, stiff dough.
 To get a light and airy finished product, try to keep the dough as moist as possible, without being too sticky to handle.

 As you can tell, this bread is light and airy and is perfect for dipping.
 It’s great with an olive oil and pepper dip, or add some balsamic and/or red pepper flakes.

-- 2 1/2 tsp. active dry or instant yeast
+- 2 1/2 teaspoons active dry or instant yeast

 - In a large bowl or the bowl of a stand mixer fitted with a kneading hook, add the yeast, sugar and warm water.
 Stir and let stand until foamy, about 5 minutes.